nastena1606/pbm-docs/docs/reference/configuration-options.md

 The size of data chunks in bytes to be uploaded to the storage bucket.
 Default: 10MB

 Percona Backup for MongoDB automatically increases the `uploadPartSize` value if the size of the file to be uploaded exceeds the max allowed file size.
-(The max allowed file size is calculated with the default values of `uploadPartSize` \* [`maxUploadParts`](https://docs.aws.amazon.com/sdk-for-go/api/service/s3/s3manager/#pkg-constants) and is appr.
-97,6 GB).
+(The max allowed file size is calculated with the default values of `uploadPartSize` \* [`maxUploadParts`](https://docs.aws.amazon.com/sdk-for-go/api/service/s3/s3manager/#pkg-constants) and is approximately 97,6 GB).

 The `uploadPartSize` value is printed in the `pbm-agent` log.